The three ASX shares I’m going to mention in this article are rated as ‘buys’ by several brokers.

 With that in mind, here are three ASX shares that brokers like:

-Lovisa is rated as a buy by at least five analysts.
+Worley is rated as a buy by at least ten analysts.

-Nine is rated as a buy by at least eight analysts.
+Zip is rated as a buy by at least five analysts.

-Megaport is rated as a buy by at least five analysts.
+Freedom Foods is rated as a buy by at least four analysts.

-The post 3 ASX shares rated as strong buys by brokers appeared first on Motley Fool Australia.
+The post 3 ASX shares rated as strong buys by brokers, should you buy them? appeared first on Motley Fool Australia.